RevealBi/Documentation/docs/user/tutorials-sparkline-charts.md

 ## Modifying the amount of columns in the Sparkline

-In Slingshot, the amount of columns in the visualization is defined by whether or not you want to display the last two months and the difference between them.
+In Reveal, the amount of columns in the visualization is defined by whether or not you want to display the last two months and the difference between them.
 By default, these will be enabled.
 In order to remove them: